nonsense2596/teaching-materials/frontend1/frontend1_1.md

     </body>
 </html>
 ```

+> Comments in HTML can be done the following way:
+\<!-- this is a comment -->

 In the first line we declare the version of HTML standard that we use.
 Our example tells the browser to treat the site as HTML5.